 Marking temporalities + linking to other networks

 Flatness is not alienated from the concept of art and cultural work as labour so while we are currently unfunded we are accounting for all the unpaid work we do (slowly, in between paid gigs) on the project.
-We are open to funding ideas so do get in touch if you’d like to help – firstname.lastname@example.org as ever.
+We are open to funding ideas and opportunities so do get in touch if you’d like to help – firstname.lastname@example.org as ever.